wp-plugins/wp-classified/README.txt

 - So first start the phpMyAdmin console...
 - Select the right Database
-- Click on "Export" tab
+- Click on "Export" tab and choose the file upgrade1_1to1_2.sql and Go

-	upgrade1_1to1_2.sql